 Kirstie is a registered member of BACP and a Pink Therapy Accredited Gender, Sex and Relationship Diversities Therapist.
-Kirstie works as both a general counsellor and a specialist psychosexual psychotherapist for the NHS, Local Counselling Centre and in private practice.
+Kirstie works as both a general counsellor and a specialist psychosexual psychotherapist in private practice.

 Before training in counselling, Kirstie spent 32 years in the construction and development industry as a Project Manager and Health and Safety advisor/trainer.
 She owned and ran her own consultancy for five years before joining a medium-sized architectural practice, achieving the position of Regional and Main Board Director.